M66B/FairEmail/FAQ.md

 If this isn't an option, you could enable *Allow insecure connections* both in the advanced settings AND the account/identity settings.

 See also [this FAQ](#user-content-faq4).

+The error '*Handshake failed ...
+SSLV3_ALERT_ILLEGAL_PARAMETER*' is either caused by a bug in the SSL protocol implementation or by a too short DH key on the email server and can unfortunately not be fixed by FairEmail.

 <a name="faq42"></a>